 One such patron approached my desk.
 His grandchildren had bought him an iPad, and he was convinced he’d never be able to use it.

 As I walked him through the app, I related the tasks to stories of using the physical library.
 When he grasped how to use a part of the app, I asked him to walk me through it in his own words, only jumping in with a question or phrase to help him get back on track.
 By the time we finished, the patron could tell himself the story and use the app—he left excited to tell his family.

 When we talk about the design of learning experiences, we need to reach for stories.
 We developed to learn from them, and we’re more likely to retain learning if it’s meaningful.
-In my next post in the series, we’ll look at the elements of a learning story.

 What’s a learning story that’s stuck with you?
 Let us know!